-Adjustment Status Navigator is not a law firm.
+Adjustment of Status Navigator is not a law firm.
 The information here is not legal advice.
 We are not affiliated with USCIS, DHS, or the Department of Justice.
 We are not a notario, notario público, or immigration consultant.
 The information here is general educational content only.
 For advice about your specific situation, consult a licensed immigration attorney or a DOJ EOIR-recognized representative.

 Español

-Adjustment Status Navigator is not a law firm.
+Adjustment of Status Navigator is not a law firm.
 Content on this site is not legal advice.
 We are not affiliated with USCIS, DHS, or the Department of Justice EOIR.
 We are not a notario, notario público, asesor legal, consultor de inmigración, or immigration consultant.
 Information on this site is general educational content.
 It is not, and cannot be, advice about your specific case.
 For advice, consult a licensed immigration attorney or a DOJ EOIR-recognized representative.
 Read our full Terms, Privacy Policy, and Disclaimer.

 Updated May 24, 2026.